What are the Therapeutic Benefits of Yoga

 You’ll be working a number of muscles, including the quadriceps, hamstrings, latissimus dorsi, gluteus maximus, gluteus medias, and internal oblique.
 So, it’s a good pose for all around strength building, muscle stretching, and warming up.

 Start in a standing position and place your feet about four feet from each other- a bit more than a shoulder width apart.
 You want your right toes to face forward and your left ones to be turned at an angle.

 From this pose, lift your arms to where they are parallel to the floor and ensure that your palms are facing downward.
 Hinge from the right hip and tilt forward, tilting with your torso and your right arm.

 Bring your right hand down to your leg or as far down as to the floor, if possible.
 You can also place your hand on a yoga block.
 Your left arm can then be extended upward, stretched out fully.
 As you doing the pose, you can face down, up, or ahead of you.

 Try to hold the pose for a full minute and then repeat for the other side of your body.
 Because this exercise works so much of the body, it’s one of the best yoga poses for lower back pain relief.
 It provides support for your back by working and stretching a number of muscles, straightening your spine, and building strength without stressing your back.

-Rocking Knees to Chest
+How to Perform the Rocking Knees to Chest

 With this pose, we’re taking a basic stretching motion and adding a slow rock to it to create a massage-like experience.
 This is a really simple pose, but it is also very effective for working your back muscles, relieving pain, and reducing strain on your back.